Dozens are killed as Russia bombards Ukraine. Among the buildings hit was a Kyiv children's hospital

 Since early in the war that is well into its third year, Russian officials have regularly claimed that Moscow's forces never attack civilian infrastructure in Ukraine, despite what officials in Kyiv say as well as Associated Press reporting.

+Col. Yurii Ignat of the Ukrainian air force said Russia has been improving the effectiveness of its airstrikes, equipping its missiles with enhancements including so-called heat traps that deflect air defense systems.

+In Monday’s attack, the cruise missiles flew at low altitudes — up to 50 meters (160 feet) off the ground — making them harder to hit, he said in comments sent to AP.

-Elsewhere in Kyiv, where seven of the city's 10 districts were hit in the heaviest Russian bombardment of the capital in almost four months, the strikes killed seven people and injured 25, officials said.
+Elsewhere in Kyiv, where seven of the city's 10 districts saw the heaviest Russian bombardment of the capital in almost four months, the strikes killed seven people and injured 25, officials said.

 About three hours after the first strikes, more missiles hit Kyiv and partially destroyed a private medical center.
 Four people were killed there, Ukraine’s Emergency Service said.